PathGame/pathgame/README.md

 	cd pathgame
 	npm install

+oh and please do not forget to run the test just to be on the safe side:

+	npm test

 and start the node application:

 	node app

+and viola!
+Browse to [http://http://localhost:31534/](http://localhost:31534/) and you are done.

 # License #
     This program is free software: you can redistribute it and/or modify